preble/libpinproc/README.markdown

  add '-G "MinGW Makefiles"' to the cmake command line.

 To build libpinproc:
- edit CMakeLists.txt:
-  add "ftd2xx" to the target_link_libraries lines,
-  remove "usb" and "ftdi" from the target_link_libraries lines
+ add the paths for ftd2xx.h (from the unzipped driver package) and the yaml-cpp/include/*.h files to the "include_directories" line in libpinproc/CMakeLists.txt

-Until an automatic build process/structure is worked out: copy ftd2xx.h to libpinproc/src, copy yaml header files to libpinproc/examples/pinproctest, change libpinproc/examples/pinproctest/pinproctest.h to look for yaml.h locally
+Until an automatic build process/structure is worked out: change libpinproc/examples/pinproctest/pinproctest.h to look for yaml.h locally: "yaml.h"

-Follow instructions above for building libpinproc with cmake with the following exceptions: add '-G "MinGW Makefiles' to the cmake command line, use mingw-make instead of make
+Follow instructions above for building libpinproc with cmake with the following exceptions: add '-G "MinGW Makefiles' to the cmake command line, use mingw32-make instead of make

 ### License